michaellegere-bc/michaellegere-bc.github.io/index.md

 **Expected May 2023, Boston College**, Boston, MA

-Masters of Arts in Philosophy.
+*Masters of Arts in Philosophy*.
 Areas of Interest: Marxism, German Idealism, 19th & 20th Century History of Philosophy

 **May 2020, Emmanuel College**, Boston, MA

-Bachelors of Arts in Philosophy, Minor in Psychology, Graduated with Distinction, Areas of Interest: Political Philosophy, Philosophy of Mind, Human Rights
+*Bachelors of Arts in Philosophy*, Minor in Psychology, Graduated with Distinction, Areas of Interest: Political Philosophy, Philosophy of Mind, Human Rights

 ### PRESENTATIONS: